TaoShuchang/TaoShuchang.github.io/_pages/about.md

+---
+permalink: /
+title: "Shuchang's homepage"
+excerpt: "About me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 ## About me

 Hello!
 I am a 4th year PhD student in Computer Science, Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS).
 My supervisor is [Prof. Huawei Shen](http://www.bigdatalab.ac.cn/~shenhuawei/).